Monica Lewinsky, Cyberbullying's First Victim, Opens Up On How She Overcame

 Advertisement

-"For example, I worked with Vodafone last year to develop and introduce a suite of anti-bullying emojis for support — a pro-social tool to combat some of the negative online behavior.
-The #BeStrong emojis are a free download from the iTunes store.
-Because our brain processes images faster than words, an emoji conveying support, solidarity and compassion is the fastest way for a target to feel less alone.
-When they’re used on a public-facing platform, like Twitter, they can help negate the feelings of an onslaught of malice and vitriol.

-"The positive images can also, in some cases, deflate the perverse intensity and thrill that a person engaging in bullying behavior can feel.
-Imagine the emojis puncturing the tire of bullying behavior; they don’t pop it like a balloon with one pinprick, but they do help to deflate the situation."
+"The positive images can also, in some cases, deflate the perverse intensity and thrill that a person engaging in bullying behaviour can feel.
+Imagine the emojis puncturing the tire of bullying behaviour; they don’t pop it like a balloon with one pinprick, but they do help to deflate the situation."

 In this particular era, it's hard to see social media as a force for good.
 Do you think it's benefits have outweighed the costs?